pmndrs/react-three-fiber/readme.md

 ### Objects and attributes

 You can access the entirety of THREE's object catalogue as well as all of its properties.
-If you want to reach into nested attributes (for instance: `mesh.rotation.x`), just use dash-case (`rotation-x={...}`).
+If you want to reach into nested attributes (for instance: `mesh.rotation.x`), just use dash-case (`<mesh rotation-x={...} />`).

 ### Events